 Probe types are most easily determined by looking at the shape of the probe.
-Each type of probe has a different specialty, but some can be used for a myriad of tests.
+Each type of probe has a different clinical specialty, but some can be used for a myriad of tests.
 We’ll explain some of the most popular ones below in detail.

-Phased Array/Cardiac Probe
+Phased Array/Cardiac Probes

 Phased array or cardiac probes have a smaller handle with a square-shaped lens and array.
 Usually, they scan images of the heart.
 Phased array probes will have greater depth in order to reach the heart and produce an image.

-Transesophageal (TEE) Probe
+Transesophageal (TEE) Probes

 TEE probes are cardiac type probes that provide an obstructed image of the heart by inserting the probe into the esophagus, and into the patient’s stomach.
 These probes move 4 different directions, and movement is controlled by the handle controls.